1uked/nlp-crypto/README.md

 3. Commit your changes (`git commit -m 'Add awesome feature'`).
 4. Push to the branch (`git push origin feature/my-awesome-feature`).
 5. Open a Pull Request.

-# License

-This project is released under the [MIT License](LICENSE).
-Feel free to use and modify this code.